Expressions, Variables & Constants

 The computer term given to each digit of a binary number is a bit (a contraction of “binary digit”).
 Eight bits make up a byte.
 Four bits is called a nibble, a play on words that shows even old-school computer scientists had a sense of humor.

-A computer’s limited memory means it can generally deal with numbers up to a certain length.
+A computer’s limited memory means it can normally deal with numbers up to a certain length.
 Each register, for example, is usually 32 or 64 bits in length, which is why we speak of 32-bit and 64-bit CPUs.